MRT3216/MRT3216-2018-PowerUp/README.md

 These values need to be **read and set** in the dashboard:<br>
-**deadzone**: 0-1 in 0.5 increment -
+**deadzone**: 0-1 in 0.5 increment
--Deadzone in joysticks
+- Deadzone in joysticks
 **medianSmoothingReadings**: 1-21 in increments of 2
--How many readings will be used to smooth rangefinder distance
+- How many readings will be used to smooth rangefinder distance
 **autonomousRangefinderDistance**: 0-100 cm
 -point at which robot stops due to rangefinder distance